ericmcbride/wufei/README.md

     wufei [FLAGS] [OPTIONS]

 FLAGS:
         --color       Pods for the logs will appear in color in your terminal -f, --file        Record the logs to a file.
 Note: Logs will not appear in stdout -h, --help        Prints help information
+        --previous    Grab previous logs
         --update      Runs an informer, that will add new pods to the tailed logs -V, --version     Prints version information

 OPTIONS:
-    -n, --namespace <namespace>    Namespace for logs [default: kube-system] -o, --outfile <outfile>        Outfile of where the logs are being recorded [default: /tmp/wufei/] --selector <selector>      Select pods by label example: version=v1
+    -n, --namespace <namespace>      Namespace for logs [default: kube-system] -o, --outfile <outfile>          Outfile of where the logs are being recorded [default: /tmp/wufei/] --selector <selector>        Select pods by label example: version=v1 --since <since>              Only return logs newer then a duartion in seconds like 1, 60, or 180 --tail-lines <tail-lines>    If set, the number of lines from the end of the logs to show [default: 1]
 ```

 Wufei requires a namespace.
 - The color flog `--color` will display pod names in colors in stdout.
 - The file flag `--file` will write the logs to /tmp/wufei/<podname> based on pod name.
 - The update flag `--update` will spin up an informer that will listen for new pods to spin up
+- The previous flag `--previous` will show a previous containers logs.
+Specify `--tail-lines` or
+  it will only show you the last line from it.

 - The namespace option `--namespace` is the namespace the developer wants to use to tail logs from
 - The outfile option `--outfile` is used when the file flag is used, to change the location of
   where the files are used
 - The selector option `--selector` will allow a single key/value pair to tail logs by.
 Example
   would be `--selector='version=v1'`
+- The since option `--since` will return logs newer then the duration in seconds.
+- The tail-lines option `--tail-lines` will show the number of lines from the ends of the log to
+  show.
+Defaults to 1

 Examples:

 ```